japt-epj/HUNTeR/README.md

 - [QR Code Gen](https://www.nayuki.io/page/qr-code-generator-library)

 ## Architecture
-The entire application architecture is a fairly traditional REST API + HTML5 Frontend.
+The entire application architecture is a fairly traditional REST API + HTML5 Frontend modelled after the [Model-View-Controller pattern](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller).
 Our aim is to keep the architecture as simple as possible so that we can focus on adding features.
+Apart from an authentication token which is generated when a user logs in, the entire backend is completely stateless.
+This makes development on the backend straight forward, but also has important scalability implications, which we cover in a later section.

 ### Application
+This layer diagram shows the current tiers of the entire application logic.
+The presentation layer represents the entire front-end module, which is implemented in Javascript using React.
+All the other layers apart from the database are implemented in Java using Spring.

+Frontend and Backend communicate using HTTP, using the REST API which is documented [here](https://sinv-56053.edu.hsr.ch/swagger-ui.html).
+Backend and database communicate using JDBC.

 ![Layer Diagram](https://github.com/SBI-/epj-prototype/raw/master/documentation/layer_diagram.png)

 ### Database

+Something something JPA

 ### Extending functionality